aptech/docs/docs/CR-sleep.rst

     :returns: unslept (*scalar*), number of seconds not slept.

 Remarks
 -------

-secs does not have to be an integer.
-If your system does not permit sleeping for a fractional number of seconds, secs will be rounded to the nearest integer, with a minimum value of 1.
+*secs* does not have to be an integer.
+If your system does not permit sleeping for a fractional number of seconds, *secs* will be rounded to the nearest integer, with a minimum value of 1.

-If a program sleeps for the full number of secs specified, sleep returns 0; otherwise, if the program is awakened early (e.g., by a signal), sleep returns the amount of time not slept.
+If a program sleeps for the full number of *secs* specified, :func:`sleep` returns 0; otherwise, if the program is awakened early (e.g., by a signal), :func:`sleep` returns the amount of time not slept.

-A program may sleep for longer than secs seconds, due to system scheduling.
+A program may sleep for longer than *secs* seconds, due to system scheduling.